edubart/luamon/README.md

 The above calls `make example && ./build/example hello` on every `.h`, `.c` or `Makefile` file change.

-These options or any other can be saved to a config file called `.luamonrc` in the same project folder, for example:
+Any option can be saved to a config file globally called `.luamonrc` in the user home folder or locally in the running folder, for example:

 ```bash
 ext = {'h', 'c', 'Makefile'}